thesunny/SnapEditor/documentation/README.md

 ## Content

-The content you want to make editable must be wrapped in a `div` that can be referenced by a CSS selector.
+The content you want to make editable must be wrapped in a `div` with an id.

     <div id="editor">
       <p>This inner content is all editable including the p tags, but not the div tag.</p>